ibm-cloud-docs/Cloudant/api/http.md

 If the header is used,
 the request body must be encoded using the corresponding format.

-_Example of creating a gzipped request body:_
+*Example of creating a gzipped request body*

 ```sh
 # create gzipped document